 The building to the right, when entering the Square through architect Thomas Harrison's Propylaeum, served as an armoury and later, an officers' mess.
 The first Z5640 is situated above a central doorway to the building, with a wall-mounted photocell being located just above the arch.

 The left-hand side of the Z5640's bowl is rather misshapen - perhaps, it ran a lamp of too high a wattage in the past, which distorted the polycarbonate.
-The wall bracket appears to be a Revo product.
+The wall bracket appears to be a Revo product, going on the finial design.

 The damage is more pronounced in this view.